 As you look at the above list, consider which factors may be affecting your sensory kiddo.
 If you aren’t sure, ask them or begin to observe them more closely and when they seem to have difficulty.
 Then, check out the coordinating strategies below.

-29 Tips for Potty Training Kids With Sensory Issues
+Strategies for Potty Training and Toilet Problems in Kids With Sensory Issues

 As you begin to narrow down why your child is having a hard time potty training, choose some of the strategies below to help address those needs.
 Of course, the best way to address these sensory needs is by improving their sensory processing, whenever possible.